AkhilSinghRana/Collaboration-Competition_RL_P3/README.md

 ### Introduction

-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.
-The solution in this repository is currently only tested on single agent, in future the solution to multiple agent environment will be added.
+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+Specifically,

+After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.
+This yields a single score for each episode.
+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

-The trained agent from my training is shown below.
+A trained agent from my training is shown below.
 ![TrainedAgent](./Results/TrainedAgent.gif)

-You can learn more about the environment from the official Project instructions from Udacity [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control)
+You can learn more about the environment from the official Project instructions from Udacity [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet)

 ### Setup Instructions:
 #### 1. Requirements